ossf/wg-supply-chain-integrity/governance/CHARTER.md

 **Phase 1 (current).** The co-chairs govern the WG directly.
 During this phase, the co-chairs complete a disposition review of every Technical Initiative in the WG's portfolio, confirming for each its current OpenSSF lifecycle stage, an accountable representative, and continued fit with the WG's scope.

-Phase 1 ends, and Phase 2 begins, upon the earlier of: (a) completion of the disposition review for every TI in the portfolio, or (b) [N] months from charter adoption.
+Phase 1 ends, and Phase 2 begins, upon the earlier of: (a) completion of the disposition review for every TI in the portfolio, or (b) six months from charter adoption.

 **Phase 2 (Steering Committee).** Once triggered, the WG's governing body becomes a Steering Committee composed of: